Patrick-Gourdet/CUDA_Mutli_Search/README.md

 Disclaimer, I do say the N^x element's lightly, but it does have limitations, namely the amount of memory a GPU has to its disposal.
 To reiterate, searching a large amount of data in O(1) is possible and that without a HashTable.

 # How it works
 Below we see a depiction of how we access a memory location in CUDA.
-The memory location has the data stored in which we are interested in.
-We could use CUDA and its memory access method to locate and return the data or the lack thereof in correspondence to an attribute.
+Stating the obvious the memory location could or could not contain the information we are interested in.
+We could use CUDA and its memory access method to locate and return the data or the lack thereof in correspondence to an attribute in much shorter execution times.
+The decrease in execution time means energy savings, means savings for companies, a pay raise for the Devs LOL, and an overall smaller carbon footprint for the world.
+Its no revolution, but every bit counts.

 <img src="https://fedigital.org/wp-content/uploads/2020/07/NVIDIA.png">